nchatharoo/python_for_cybersecurity/README.md

 - The script sends ARP responses to both the victim and the gateway, making them believe that the attacker's MAC address is the one associated with the other's IP address.
 - **Packet Sniffing**: The script captures packets from the victim, allowing the attacker to inspect the intercepted traffic.
 - **ARP Table Restoration**: After the attack, the script restores the original ARP tables of the victim and the gateway to avoid detection and network issues.
+You should see an arper.pcap file in the same directory
 - Example usage:
   ```
   sudo python arper.py <victim_ip> <gateway_ip> <interface>